FSG-Pfullingen/FSG-DataProtocol/README.md

 # FSG-DataProtocol
 The Data-Transfer-Protocol made by the [FSG-Pfullingen](http://fsg-pfullingen.de/) Computer science club.

+This Library is made, so it only uses 2 wires to connunicate (ok, actually 4 to make it work in both directions, but to send you only need 2)

 ## Info
 Tested Successfully on two [Raspberry Pi 3 Model B](http://www.raspberrypi.org/products/raspberry-pi-3-model-b/).